Enhancing Democracy with New Democratic Forms

 State and national officials could use all Councils’ policy proposals to determine a majority opinion or a compromise among the state and national proposals.
 However, in some states and for the federal government, the number of Councils will make this process unwieldy.
 The following process is more systematic and would likely result in the institution of a superior policy.
 It uses deliberative processes of representatives from the Councils.

-After any state or national policy decision, each Council will elect in ranked order using Instant runoff voting three Council members to present and justify the decision to a state-level Council, or Forum.
+After any state or national policy decision, each Council will elect in ranked order using “instant runoff voting” three Council members to present and justify the decision to a state-level Council, or Forum.
 For up to two weeks, Council representatives will meet in issue-specific Forums to select and improve a policy proposal from among those determined by the Councils.

-In any case, where the total number of representatives would exceed 200, we recommend limiting Forum size by selecting the top one or two representatives from the ranked order of the Councils as needed to meet the 200 limit.
+In any case where the total number of representatives would exceed 200, we recommend limiting Forum size by selecting the top one or two representatives from the ranked order of the Councils as needed to meet the 200 limit.
 Where even after selecting just one representative per Council further reductions are required to meet the limit, we will randomly select 200 representatives from the top-ranked representatives of the Councils for the Forum.
 Only the largest states may sometimes require this limitation.
 Forum participants will be compensated $200 per day and their travel and lodging expenses will be paid for within reasonable limits.

 The Forums Deliberative Processes and their Results

-Before the Forums, representatives of the Councils would familiarize themselves with the reports of the other Councils on their issue by reading at least their executive summaries if it is impractical to read all report content.
+Before the Forums, Council representatives would familiarize themselves with the reports of the other Councils on their issue by reading at least their executive summaries if it is impractical to read all report content.
 Forums would begin with discussions, then questions and answers sessions by participants explaining their Council’s proposal, and then a vote on the most preferred policy of the Councils represented.
 This policy will then be used in the consensus process so it could be improved by removing as many objections to it as possible, and ideally, achieve consensus.

 As in the Collaborative Council process, a modification suggested to overcome an objection would be tested for consensus, and if the modified proposal achieves consensus or creates a proposal with fewer objections, the amended proposal will replace the originally selected one.
 Other suggested modifications to overcome objections would go through the same process.
-In the uncommon cases where consensus is not achieved, an improved version of the most preferred policy proposal will result, so it will be the one officially adopted by the Forum.
+Even in the likely uncommon cases where consensus is not achieved, an improved version of the most preferred policy proposal will result, so it will be the one officially adopted by the Forum.

 The Forum then produces a report on this optimized proposal, which it submits to state and national representatives, as appropriate, and the press.
 As with the Council reports, media coverage would likely be extensive, in this case statewide, but coverage will be required for broadcast media companies.
 For policy proposals intended for state government implementation, a referendum will be taken on them, and for any that a majority approves, we will require the state government to institute the policy.